moonmurk/moonmurk/README.md

 > you can call me **salem**, **grey**, or really anything as long as i know you mean me! all members of the system will respond to any of these names & any pronouns. you can usually find us on one of the benches in homestuck corner or under a tree in the marvel/dc area! typically on w2i as we tab hop/do things on our phone, so we're somewhat liable to miss non-whisper messages.

+> generally not great at conversations/knowing how to respond to things, but messages are always welcome! if i don't respond, it's usually because i'm not sure what to say/have nothing to add; i'm not trying to ignore you!

+> i usually just sit quietly and people-watch. please feel free to sit near me!

 > *morphs with the **sys** tag on are typically introjects*